What are the main tasks for Olaf Scholz and Germany's new government? | DW | 09.12.2021

 There are plans for bonus payments for health care workers.
 The new government also aims to make care work more attractive by boosting staffing levels and wages.
 Germany has a shortage of health care workers.
 Many ICU nurses have quit or gone part-time following the stressful first waves of the COVID pandemic.

 The new government wants to continue Germany's previous efforts to create a "strong, sovereign and open European Union," Chancellor Scholz said.
-His first trip in his new office will take him to Paris this Friday (Dec.
+His foreign trip after taking office will take him to Paris this Friday (Dec.
 10, 2021) to meet with President Emmanuel Macron on how to proceed with EU policy.

 According to its coalition agreement, the new German government wants to strengthen the powers of the EU Parliament and adopt a tougher line against any violation of the rule of law by EU member states such as Poland and Hungary.
-The new German government wants to forge greater cooperation between national armies with joint command structures and a joint civil-military headquarters.
+The Scholz government also wants to forge greater cooperation between national armies with joint command structures and a joint civil-military headquarters.

-In their coalition agreement, the SPD, Greens, and FDP reaffirmed their support for the democracy movement and Ukraine.
+The new governemnt also reaffirmed its support for Ukraine in light of growing pressure from Russia.

 Germany wants to work towards a comprehensive China strategy within the framework of the common EU-China policy, to balance economic interests and human rights against the background of a systemic rivalry.